jpskycak/reinforcement_learning/README.md

   * value function is total amount of reward agent can expect to accumulate over future (long-term gain).
 Example: P(win|state)
   * model allows inferences to be made about environment, which allows for planning

-* evolitionary methods not well-suited to RL because they don't leverage individual behavioral interactions
+* evolitionary methods not well-suited to RL because they don't leverage individual behavioral interactions (if the player wins or loses, then all of its behavior in the game is given credit for that win or loss)

 * temporal-difference learning method
   1. assign values V(s) to all states s